 Crime Victim Advocate of the Year

-The Arkansas Crime Victims Reparations Board awards the Crime Victim Advocate of the Year Award annually during National Crime Victims’ Rights Week, which is April 2-8, 2017.
+The Arkansas Crime Victims Reparations Board awards the Crime Victim Advocate of the Year Award annually during National Crime Victims’ Rights Week.

-The award recognizes outstanding advocates in their role of providing service to victims of violent crime and will be awarded during the Arkansas Recognition and Victim Rights Ceremony at 10 a.m. on Tuesday, April 4 at Heifer International.
+The award recognizes outstanding advocates in their role of providing service to victims of violent crime and was awarded during the Arkansas Recognition and Victim Rights Ceremony.

 The award began in 1999 and was named for its first winner, Larry Dunklin.
 In 2007, the award was renamed the Crime Victim Advocate of the Year Award.

 If you have questions, please contact Lynette Parham at 501.682.1020.

 2000 – Betty Lindsey, former executive director of MADD